scsere/waWebStats/README.md

 ```

 ## Examples
-For an example program see Main.java
+For example programs see the com.scsere.examples package:

++ EchoServer
++ Logger